 If they’re timid and you’re not sure if they’ll like dirt biking, then they’ll be sure to not like it after trying to control a snappy 2 stroke motocross bike around the yard or trails.

-Even if they are motivated to ride, your son or daughter will struggle to learn proper riding technique right away because they’re trying to keep the power under control.
+Even if they are motivated to ride, your son or daughter will struggle to learn proper riding techniques right away because they’re trying to keep the power under control.

 It’s completely new and built to be competitive right out of the box.
 It still doesn’t have quite the performance that the KTM 65 has, but it’s also several hundred dollars cheaper.
-The YZ65 is designed to be a compromise of performance, simplicity, and cost, with it leaning more towards performance.
-It’s a race bike for kids age 9-11
+The YZ65 is designed to be a compromise of performance, simplicity, and cost, with it leaning more toward performance.
+It’s a race bike for kids aged 9-11

 The YZ85 has been around since 2002.
 It hasn’t changed much as far as performance goes over the years, but why fix what still works great?
 It’s a great race bike if your kid is in the 12-15 year-old age range.

 If the small wheel YZ85 is a little too small, the YZ85LW is the next step up with bigger wheels and a longer wheelbase, making it slightly taller and more stable.

 It still has the same 85cc 2 stroke engine, but the wheels, swingarm and suspension are different, making it fit a bigger 12-15 year old kid.